 He’s not the first sexually fluid black artist to come down the pike, but in some respects Frank Ocean may be the most significant.
 We shall see.
 Other artists rallied around him — particularly Beyoncé and Jay-Z — and his otherworldly hip-hop has connected with millennials of every stripe.
-Channel Orange is significantly better than his latest, Blonde (not to mention Endless), and no doubt there are those who prefer his mixtape nostalgia, ULTRA.
 But whether it’s “Novacane” or “Bad Religion” or “Solo” you never doubt you’re listening to an artist who likes to push the boundaries of his music as much as he feels the need not to make a secret of his sexuality.

 3. Brockhampton / Kevin Abstract

 On the strength of 2016’s American Boyfriend — an album that details the trials and tribulations of high-school same-sex lovers — this L.A.-based wunderkind is an artist to watch.
 On tracks like “Empty” and “Echo” he’s the natural heir to Frank Ocean, only less complicated and less artsy, though that’s not to say his music isn’t artful.
-And his “boy band” Brockhampton just dropped its own debut, Saturation (“Star”).
+And his boy band Brockhampton has released four great albums with several queer bangers.

 4. Mykki Blanco

-She’s a transgender hyphenate — rapper–activist–poet-etc. — with one studio release to her name, a few mixtapes, a few EPs and a point of view that’s changing as quickly as the gender she refuses to define or be defined by.
+She’s a trans hyphenate — rapper–activist–poet-etc. — with one studio release to her name, a few mixtapes, a few EPs and a point of view that’s changing as quickly as the gender she refuses to define or be defined by.
 It makes no difference what you call Mykki Blanco.
-Transfeminine?
-He?
-She?
-They?
-Whatever.
-But listen and learn how a trailblazing spirit specifies themself from day to day and turns into the human being of his/her/their/whatever’s dreams (“High School Never Ends ft.
+But listen and learn how a trailblazing spirit specifies themself from day to day and turns into the human being of their dreams (“High School Never Ends ft.
 Woodkid,” “Loner ft.
 Jean Deaux”).